 The HSE division manages in an integrated manner the environmental, security, health and societal challenges associated with the Group’s operations.
-It coordinates the implementation of the Group’s Health, Safety, Environment and Quality Charter, which incorporates these challenges, by defining and monitoring the implementation of the One MAESTRO reference framework.
-This reference framework is described in the “People’s health and safety” section.
+It coordinates the implementation of the Group’s Health, Safety, Environment and Quality charter by defining and monitoring the implementation of the One MAESTRO reference framework.
+This reference framework and the corresponding audits are described in the “People’s health and safety” section.

-Environmental indicators have been monitored for many years in order to constantly adapt the Group’s environmental protection measures, which are presented underneath as well as in the Environmental indicators section.
+Environmental indicators have been monitored for many years in order to constantly adapt the Group’s environmental protection measures which are presented in this section.

 General policy and environmental targets

-Total considers respect for the environment to be a priority.
+In keeping with its Safety Health Environment Quality charter, Total considers respect for the environment to be a priority.
 All employees, at every level, must do their utmost to protect the environment as they go about their work.
 Total strives to control its energy consumption, its emissions in natural environments (water, air, soil), its residual waste production, its use of natural resources and its impact on biodiversity.
-With regards to the environment, Total takes a constructive approach that is based on transparency and dialogue when communicating with its stakeholders and third parties.
+Total takes a constructive approach on this topic that is based on transparency and dialogue when communicating with its stakeholders and third parties.

 To this end, the HSE division and the HSE departments within the Group’s entities seek to ensure both applicable local regulations and internal requirements resulting from the Safety Health Environment Quality Charter and the Group’s additional commitments are respected.
 Group steering bodies, led by the HSE division, are tasked with:

-- monitoring Total’s environmental performance, which is reviewed annually by the Executive Committee, for which multi-annual improvement targets are set;
+- monitoring Total’s environmental performance, which is reviewed annually by the Audit Committee, for which multi-annual improvement targets are set;

 - handling, in conjunction with the business segments, the various environment-related subjects of which they are in charge; and